ravi17kr01/inventory-management-service/README.md

 👉 http://localhost:8080/api-docs

-Here you will find all available API endpoints with parameters and responses.
+Here you will find all the available API endpoints with parameters and responses.

 🔐 Note: For authenticated routes, click "Authorize" button and enter the token in this format: